-The phone synchronizes using SyncML, regardless of connection type.
-It connects via infrared or cable.
+The phone synchronizes using SyncML.
+It connects via a cable.
 The cable is connected directly to the phone or alternatively via a desktop charger connector.

 Intelligent process

 A synchronization engine performs the task of synchronizing.
 For local synchronization, the synchronization engine is an application that runs on the desktop computer.
 The synchronization engine compares, updates and resolves conflicts to ensure that the information in the phone is the same as that in the computer.